-Primarily, “disease transmission by contaminated sharps” pose the most significant risk to those administering treatment within the clinical environments, during laboratory procedures, or during initial disposal.
+Primarily, “disease transmission by contaminated sharps” poses the most significant risk to those administering treatment within the clinical environments, during laboratory procedures, or during initial disposal.
 OSHA estimates that “5.6 million workers in the healthcare industry and related occupations are at risk of occupational exposure to bloodborne pathogens (via) sharp devices or equipment such as scalpels, sutures, hypodermic needles, blood collection devices, or phlebotomy devices”.

 General danger to the public is also an issue when medical waste is not segregated and disposed of properly, with toxic and infectious waste sometimes ending up in landfills.
 These issues are why federal, state, and local governments impose regulations and fines.
 The integrity of medical waste generators as well as potential heavy financial consequences make it critical that you know the law and comply.